heymarz/e-mart/README.md

 3. Create a new item to sell

-4. List a single item on sale and their associated reviews
+4. List a single item on sale and link to the

 5. Modify and delete a review that was posted